haryHuds0n/zorinos/README.md

 ## How to run

 **Note**
 - Bash script will automate setup all above software for current user only.
+If you have multiple user, you have to run it multiple time, each time with different.user.

 1. Clone the repo
     ```bash